john-ml-dev/econdb_project/README.md

 `plugins/`
-Description: Directory for custom plugins to extend Airflow’s functionality. functions are implemented here and imported in `main.py` `output/`
+Description: Directory for custom plugins to extend Airflow’s functionality.
+Functions for various tasks are implemented here in a dedicated .py file and imported in `main.py` `output/`
 Purpose: Directory for saving output files
 `input/`